mjgardner87/breathing_app/INSTALL.md

-# Installation Guide - Breathing App
+# Installation Guide - Innerfire

-This guide provides instructions for installing the Breathing App on your Android device or setting up a development environment.
+This guide provides instructions for installing the Innerfire app on your Android device or setting up a development environment.

 ---